 The Practice of Writing: Testimony for Strange Times

-The daily news inflicts attrition because it is incomplete—it gives facts without offering meaning.
-A writing practice can ease this injury, providing ways to “talk back to all that darkness” by exploring questions with brief essays, discoveries and mysteries with poems, and other explorations of connection between what we have experienced and what we might say.
+Daily news inflicts attrition because it is incomplete—it gives hard facts without understanding or consolation.
+A writing practice can ease this injury, providing ways to “talk back to all that darkness” by exploring questions in brief essays, mysteries in poems, alternate perspectives in blogs, and other scribbled ways to connect what we experience to what we say.

 This course is for writers interested in pushing their practice in multiple directions, and for teachers who want to engage the widest variety of student writers.